Proxima-Centaury/Yggdrasil-UI/readme.md

 > 3. **A Flash decompiler**. ( You can pick **JPEXs Free Flash Decompiler** from GitHub )
 > 4. **An online tool or any other software to design your own UI components or edit existing ones**. ( In my case, I'm using **Figma** )
 >
-> You'll download links / resources at the end of this file.
+> You'll find download links / resources at the end of this file.
 > ---

 #### Project understanding :